 #3: Video ensures that your message is consistent.

-When you depend on a human to onboard a new employee, they’re bound to put their own spin on things.
+When you depend on individuals to onboard new employees, they’re bound to put their own spin on things.
 The quality of the new employee training can vary depending on a variety of factors.
+The trainer could be sick some days, or could be suffering from personal problems.
+They might simply be tired of administering the training.

 #4: Video is fun.